wp-plugins/facebook-social-plugin-widgets/readme.txt

 = 1.2 =
 * Support for height in the like widget

+= 1.3 =
+* Bug fixes to get the widgets working again due to Facebook changes
+* Switched to an async script

 == Upgrade Notice ==

 = 1.1 =
 * Adds support for IE.

 = 1.2 =
 * Upgrade to add height control to the like box widget

+= 1.3 =
+* Plugin was failing (no plugins showing up due to some JS errors).
+Please upgrade to get everything back to normal.